2 Canadian police officers among 4 dead in shooting; 1 suspect in custody

 Didiodato said people were staying inside their homes and following the department’s instructions.

 CTV News spoke to a woman who was escorted from her residence in the area and she told the station she heard what appeared to be gunshots.
-The media outlet reported police were talking to residents in the area asking what they heard/witnessed on Friday morning.
+The media outlet reported police were talking to residents in the area asking what they heard or witnessed.

 David MacCoubrey, who lives in Fredericton, said he heard about 20 shots and was hiding on his kitchen floor.